The Summer Start Advantage

 Financial aid is available for summer starters.
 For more information, please contact the KU Office of Financial Aid & Scholarships.

-First day assignments are posted below:- Go to http://www.uscourts.gov/about-federal-courts and read the information contained in the sections below.
-Please also watch the short video on state and federal courts at https://www.fjc.gov/node/1616326.
+Go to Federal Courts and read the information contained in the sections below.
+Please also watch this short video on state and federal courts.

 - Federal Courts and the Public